Kumejima, Okinawa

 Kumejima (久米島町, Kumejima-chō) is a town located in Shimajiri District, Okinawa Prefecture, Japan.
 The town consists of the islands of Kume, Ōjima, Ōhajima, Torishima, and Iōtorishima.
 Among the islands, only Kumejima and Ōjima are populated.
 Kumejima is located approximately 100. km west of Naha.
 The town can be accessed by the New Kumejima Ferry, Japan Transocean Air, or Ryukyu Air Commuter.
 Kumejima Airport serves the island.
-As of 1 October 2020, the town had an estimated population of 7,647 and a population density of 110 pd/sqkm.
+As of 1 October 2020, the town had an estimated population of 7,192 and a population density of 110 pd/sqkm.
 The total area is 63.50 sqkm.

 Kume Island is often said to be one of the most beautiful of the Okinawa Islands.
 It is well known for its textiles, called Kumejima-tsumugi which are designated an Important Intangible Cultural Property.
 The town is also known for its Kumesen Awamori (Okinawan sake) and deep sea water.
 Kumejima's main industries are sugar cane (sato-kibi), tourism, and deep seawater products.

 History

 Historically due to Kume's abundance of freshwater, rice was once extensively cultivated.
 In 1506, the Ryukyu Kingdom invaded Kume under the leadership of Shō Shin.
 During Ryukyuan rule, Kume Island was often visited by Chinese envoys called "sapposhi" on their way to Shuri Castle on Okinawa Island.
 When the Ryukyu Kingdom was annexed by Japan, many noble families moved from Shuri to Kume.

-In 1945, Japanese soldiers killed 20 inhabitants suspected of being close to the U.S. forces, including a baby and children.
+At the end of World War 2, Japanese troops led by Tadashi Kayama refused to accept the surrender of Japan and killed 20 islanders suspected of being spies or collaborators, including a baby and children.